 Stacey has a lot of experience in Family Law and is adept at negotiating settlements and in Family Court litigation.
-She has also practised in Criminal Law and Civil Law since being admitted.
+She also regularly appears on client’s behalf in the Magistrates Court for a range of matters including Family Violence Restraining Orders, Criminal and Traffic matters.
 Stacey is passionate about finding practical, timely and cost-effective solutions for her clients.

 Prior to and since admission, Stacey has volunteered at community legal centres providing legal advice to a range of clients.